 If you do fall behind, dedicate a few days purely to catch up.

-Fourth, do not spend too much time on the anki decks!
+Fourth, do not spend too much time on the anki decks if you are already regularly using it!

 Anything beyond 60 minutes without rest will saturate your brain and means you will not remember.
-Breaking it up into multiple sessions a day will be a better bet for developing memory.
+Breaking it up into multiple sessions a day will be a better for developing long term memory.

 In addition, this will complement the Pomodoro technique I talk about and personally use really well.